Boosting Ensembles for Statistics of Tails at Conditionally Optimal Advance Split Times: Introduction

 There is no general procedure for selecting AST and other hyperparameters, which impedes the application of RES methods to arbitrary target events and models.
-We have shown empirically in \citet{Finkel2024bringing} the existence of an \emph{optimal} AST---in the sense of accuracy of long return period estimates---that is roughly approximated by the time until $\frac38$ of error saturation.
-But this result might be highly specific to a number of choices made in \citet{Finkel2024bringing} with the Lorenz-96 system, in particular relating to \begin{itemize} \item The target variable defining intensity (energy density, $x_k^2$, with $k=0$, though for Lorenz-96 all sites are statistically equivalent). \item The spatial and temporal scale for averaging the target variable (we simply studied the instantaneous maximum at a single site, $k=0$) \item The stochastic parameterization (smooth in space, white in time) \item The metric in which to measure distances between ensemble members (Euclidean distance, $D(\mathbf{x},\mathbf{x}')=\sqrt{\frac1K\sum_{k=1}^K(x_k-x_k')^2}$) \end{itemize}
+We have shown empirically in \citet{Finkel2024bringing} the existence of an optimal AST---in the sense of accuracy of long return period estimates---that is roughly approximated by the time until $\frac38$ of error saturation.
+But this result might be specific to the Lorenz-96 system and a number of choices made in \citet{Finkel2024bringing}, in particular relating to \begin{enumerate} \item The target variable defining intensity (energy density, $x_k^2$, with site index $k=0$, though for Lorenz-96 all sites are statistically equivalent). \item The spatial and temporal scale for averaging the target variable (we simply studied the instantaneous maximum at a single site, $k=0$) \item The stochastic parameterization (smooth in space, white in time) \item The metric in which to measure distances between ensemble members (Euclidean distance, $D(\mathbf{x},\mathbf{x}')=\sqrt{\frac1K\sum_{k=1}^K(x_k-x_k')^2}$) \end{enumerate}

-Practitioners face a vast menu of choices in all four domains, the first two falling under the purview of domain science and the last two falling under algorithm design.
-If the choice of target variable changes, it stands to reason that the choice of metric should also change, and so any single prescription of AST (like the $\frac38$-saturation time) is unlikely to work for all target variables.
-Error norms incorporating global information will be less relevant than local norms around the target region, and localized error metrics tend to saturate more slowly.
+Practitioners working with models more complicated than Lorenz-96 face a vast menu of choices in all four domains, the first two falling under the purview of domain science and the last two falling under algorithm design.
+If the physical model or the choice of target variable changes, it stands to reason that the choice of metric should also change, and any single prescription of AST (like the $\frac38$-saturation time) is unlikely to work for all cases.
+Indeed, in our recent application of TEAMS to extremes of temperature and daily precipitation in a general circulation model, we found that the $\frac38$ rule provided some guidance but underestimated the optimal AST for both temperature and precipitation \citep{Finkel2026rare}.
+Error norms incorporating global information will be less relevant than local norms around the target region, which tend to saturate more slowly \citep{Finkel2026rare}.